 How much is a year’s tuition for Law School at Sussex?

-The amount of tuition a Canadian student can expect to pay for Law School at the University of Sussex in 2016/17 is approximately $31,000 CAD per year (At current January 2016 exchange rates and equivalent to £14,800 in 2015).
+The amount of tuition a Canadian student can expect to pay for Law School at the University of Sussex in 2018/19 is approximately $28,000 CAD per year (at current March 2018 exchange rates and equivalent to £15,500 in 2018).
 This rate is comparable with the top Ontario Law Schools.
 We suggest that you research the costs of any university that you are planning to attend.
 You can learn more about the cost of tuition at Laurier on our "Paying For it All" page.

 Can I use the Ontario Student Assistance Program (OSAP) to help pay for my expenses while studying at the University of Sussex?

 Yes.
 Ontario residents can use OSAP funding to assist in paying for their expenses while studying at the University of Sussex.
 That being said, when you are studying abroad at Sussex, you will only be eligible for the federal government portion of OSAP funding.
 You will not be granted the provincial funding which is only provided for students studying at an Ontario institution.
-In order to receive OSAP funding, you must apply each year on the OSAP website.
-The application opens in May.
+In order to receive OSAP funding, you must apply each year on the OSAP website and search for the University of Sussex when asked to select your school.
+Your application will be processed directly by OSAP and any inquires related to your OSAP processing for the time that you are at the University of Sussex will need to go through the Ministry directly.
+The application opens the January before the fall term start.
 We suggest that you apply as soon as you have determined what school you will be attending the following fall to receive your funding early enough to assist in paying for your tuition and living expenses.